Longwater1234/WedemyServer/README.md

 This App can be easily deployed within few minutes, straight from GitHub to your Cloud PaaS of choice.
 You can either use the [Dockerfile](Dockerfile) provided, or natively as a pure Java app.
 Popular PaaS for Java apps include:
 Heroku, AWS ElasticBeanstalk, Google App Engine, Azure Web Apps.
-The following **may require** a Dockerfile: _Dokku, Railway, Render.com, Fly.io_.
+The following only work with Dockerfile: _Dokku, Railway, Render.com, Fly.io_.
 Please note, you may also need a **separate** MySQL & Redis instance!

 ***

-[^1]: In production, for Browser clients, ensure both your Backend and Frontend share the same ROOT domain (same-site policy), and set `session.cookie.Secure=true` (strictly https), for Cookies to work properly.
+[^1]: In production, for Browser clients, ensure both your Backend and Frontend share the same ROOT domain (same-site policy), AND set `session.cookie.Secure=true` (strictly https) for Cookies (session + CSRF) to work properly.
 Learn more at [WebDev](https://web.dev/samesite-cookies-explained/).
-Alternatively, you may replace cookies with special Header X-AUTH-TOKEN; see file SecurityConfig.java.
+Alternatively, you may disable CSRF & replace Cookies entirely with a special Header X-AUTH-TOKEN (by Spring; expires too); see file SecurityConfig.java.